assetswap/doc-meme/automation/limit-orders.md

 ### Whale Movement Detection

-Monitor large holder activity to anticipate major market moves.
-Configure alerts and automatic trades based on whale accumulation or distribution patterns.
-This feature helps you follow smart money or exit before significant dumps.
+Whales are people or groups with huge amounts of tokens - when they buy or sell, it can move the entire market.
+Our system watches these big players for you.
+You can set up automatic trades that react when whales start buying (often a good sign) or selling (often a warning sign).
+This helps you follow the smart money or get out before a big price drop.

 ### Volume and Liquidity Analysis